Achieving Zero Constraint Violation for Constrained Reinforcement Learning via Conservative Natural Policy Gradient Primal-Dual Algorithm: Convergence Rate Results

 for any $\theta$ and $\tau_i^H,\tau_j^H\sim p^H(\cdot\vert\theta)$, where $p^H(\cdot\vert\theta)$ is a truncated version of $p(\cdot\vert\theta)$ defined in Eq. \eqref{eq:traj_dis}. \end{assumption} \begin{remark} In the standard reinforcement learning problem, it is common to assume that variance of the estimator is bounded \cite{Yanli2020}, \cite{Xu2019} and \cite{xu2020}.
 Such assumption has been verified for Gaussian policy \cite{tingting2011} and \cite{Pirotta2013}.
 By Lemma \ref{lem_bound_parital}, it can be verified similarly in the multi-objective setting. \end{remark} \fi \begin{assumption} For all $\theta\in\mathbb{R}^d$, the Fisher information matrix induced by policy $\pi_{\theta}$ and initial state distribution $\rho$ satisfies

-for some constant $\mu_F>0$ \end{assumption} \begin{remark} The positive definiteness assumption is standard in the field of policy gradient based algorithms \cite{Kakade2002,Peters2008,Yanli2020,Kaiqing2019}.
-A common example which satisfies such assumption is Gaussian policy with mean parameterized linearly (See Appendix B.2 in \cite{Yanli2020}). \end{remark} \begin{assumption} Define the transferred function approximation error as below
+for some constant $\mu_F>0$ \end{assumption} \begin{remark} The positive definiteness assumption is standard in the field of policy gradient-based algorithms \cite{Kakade2002,Peters2008,Yanli2020,Kaiqing2019}.
+A common example that satisfies such an assumption is Gaussian policy with mean parameterized linearly (See Appendix B.2 in \cite{Yanli2020}). \end{remark} \begin{assumption} Define the transferred function approximation error as below

-We assume that this error satisfies $L_{d_\rho^{\pi^*},\pi^*}(\omega_*^\theta,\theta)\leq \epsilon_{bias}$ for any $\theta\in\Theta$, where $\omega_*^{\theta}$ is given as
+We assume that this error satisfies $L_{d_\rho^{\pi^*},\pi^*}(\omega_*^{\theta,\bblambda},\theta,\bblambda)\leq \epsilon_{bias}$ for any $\theta\in\Theta,\bblambda\in\Lambda$, where $\omega_*^{\theta,\bblambda}$ is given as

 It can be shown that $\omega_*^\theta$ is the exact Natural Policy Gradient (NPG) update direction. \end{assumption} \begin{remark} By Eq. \eqref{eq:transfer_error} and \eqref{eq:NPG_direction}, the transferred function approximation error expresses an approximation error with distribution shifted to $(d_\rho^{\pi^*},\pi^*)$.
 With the softmax parameterization or linear MDP structure \cite{Chi2019}, it has been shown that $\epsilon_{bias}=0$ \cite{Alekh2020}.
 When parameterized by the restricted policy class, $\epsilon>0$ due to $\pi_\theta$ not containing all policies.
 However, for a rich neural network parameterization, the $\epsilon_{bias}$ is small \cite{Lingxiao2019}.
-Similar assumption has been adopted in \cite{Yanli2020} and \cite{Alekh2020}. \end{remark}
+A similar assumption has been adopted in \cite{Yanli2020} and \cite{Alekh2020}. \end{remark}